Post-COVID Condition/ Post-COVID-vaccination syndrome

 A significant proportion (29%) of healthcare workers developed de novo production of antinuclear antibodies after three mRNA COVID-19 vaccines.
 The most prevalent was a homogeneous pattern of ANA.

-Increased T-cell activation in many anatomical regions and SARS-CoV-2-specific RNA in rectosigmoid cells were detected in vaccinated COVID convalescents up to 2.5 years after initial infection
+Vaccinated COVID convalescents were found to have increased T-cell activation in many anatomical regions and SARS-CoV-2-specific RNA in rectosigmoid cells up to 2.5 years after initial infection

 A whole-body positron emission tomography with a novel radiopharmaceutical [18F]F-AraG showed increased T cell activation in numerous anatomical regions in vaccinated COVID convalescents up to 2.5 years after initial SARS-CoV-2 infection.